-There is increasing global regulatory focus on climate change and greenhouse gas emissions.
-For example, the EU has established the Emissions Trading Scheme ("ETS") to regulate carbon dioxide emissions in the EU.
-The EU adopted a directive under which each EU member state is required to extend the ETS to aviation operations.
+There is increasing global regulatory focus on climate change and greenhouse gas ("GHG") emissions.
+For example, the EU has established the Emissions Trading Scheme ("ETS") to regulate GHG emissions in the EU.
+The EU adopted a directive in 2008 under which each EU member state is required to extend the ETS to aviation operations.
 This directive would have required us, beginning in 2012, to annually submit emission allowances in order to operate flights to and from airports in the European Economic Area ("EEA"), including flights between the U.S. and EU member states.
-However, in an effort to allow the International Civil Aviation Organization ("ICAO") time to propose an alternate scheme to manage global aviation emissions, in April 2013 the EU suspended for one year the ETS' application to flights entering and departing the EEA, limiting its application, for flights flown in 2012, to intra-EEA flights only.
-In October 2013, the ICAO Assembly adopted a resolution calling for the development through ICAO of a global, market-based scheme for aviation emissions, to be implemented in 2020.
-Subsequently, the EU has amended the EU ETS so that the monitoring, reporting and submission of allowances for emissions from flights flown will continue to be limited to only intra-EEA flights through 2016, at which time the EU will evaluate the progress made by ICAO and determine what, if any, measures to take related to aviation emissions from 2017 onwards.
+However, in an effort to allow the International Civil Aviation Organization ("ICAO") time to propose an alternate scheme to manage global aviation GHG emissions, in April 2013 the EU suspended for one year application of the ETS to flights entering and departing the EEA, limiting its application, for flights flown in 2012, to intra-EEA flights only.
+In October 2013, the ICAO Assembly adopted a resolution calling for the development through ICAO of a global, market-based scheme for aviation GHG emissions, to be finalized in 2016 and implemented in 2020.
+Subsequently, the EU amended the ETS so that the monitoring, reporting and submission of allowances for aviation GHG emissions will continue to be limited to only intra-EEA flights through 2016, at which time the EU will evaluate the progress made by ICAO and determine what, if any, measures to take related to aviation GHG emissions from 2017 onwards.
 The U.S. enacted legislation in November 2012 which encourages the DOT to seek an international solution through ICAO and that will allow the U.S. Secretary of Transportation to prohibit U.S. airlines from participating in the ETS.
 Ultimately, the scope and application of ETS or other emissions trading schemes to our operations, now or in the near future, remains uncertain.
-We do not anticipate any significant emissions allowance expenditures in 2014.
-Beyond 2014, compliance with the ETS or similar emissions-related requirements could significantly increase our operating costs.
-Further, the potential impact of ETS or other emissions-related requirements on our costs will ultimately depend on a number of factors, including baseline emissions, the price of emission allowances and the number of future flights subject to ETS or other emissions-related requirements.
+We did not incur any significant emissions allowance expenditures in 2015.
+Beyond 2015, compliance with the ETS or similar emissions-related requirements could significantly increase our operating costs.
+Further, the potential impact of ETS or other emissions-related requirements on our costs will ultimately depend on a number of factors, including baseline emissions, the price of emission allowances or offsets and the number of future flights subject to ETS or other emissions-related requirements.
 These costs have not been completely defined and could fluctuate.